 The biggest reason for that is that I get a noticeably better oven spring in pure sourdough breads.
 It’s not a problem with yeast breads, such as French baguettes or no-knead yeast breads.
 Another reason is that I don’t have to worry about steam.
 This makes things just a little easier.

-Feed an active starter twice every 12 hours using the formula below.
+Feed an active starter twice, 12 hours apart, using the formula below.
 The starter will be ready to use 8-10 hours after the second feeding.
 It should increase about 2-3 times in volume.

 |80 g||Bread Flour|